Transfer Credit Policies

 Evaluation for Transfer Credit

-Students may submit official graduate level transcripts for consideration of potential transfer credits with these conditions:
+Students may submit official graduate level transcripts for consideration of potential transfer credits with the conditions below.

 • CLU evaluates graduate credits for transfer from higher education institutions in good standing and accredited by an agency recognized by the Department of Education, the Council for Higher Education Accreditation, or an appropriately recognized ministry or foreign agency, or its equivalent.